-In theory, with BLW you expose your baby to a wide variety of healthy foods, teach him to eat food that the family enjoys and allow him to control his own intake.
+In theory, with baby-led weaning you expose your baby to a wide variety of healthy foods, teach them to eat food that the family enjoys, and allow them to control their intake.
 No grams or teaspoons are counted when preparing your baby’s food, nor is it necessary for your baby to finish it all.
 Eating should be a pleasurable experience.

-- Food offered must be soft enough to mash with tongue at roof of mouth and large enough so that small pieces do not break and pose a choking hazard
+- The food offered must be soft enough to mash by pressing the tongue against the roof of the mouth, and large enough so that small pieces do not break apart and become a choking hazard.

-- The food must be the size of child’s fist and preferably protrude from fist when grasped
+- The food must be the size of a child’s fist and preferably protrude from the fist when grasped.

-- Only your baby should put food in his mouth and at his own pace
+- Only your baby should put food in their mouth and at their own pace.